rohan843/cybersecurity-notes/README.md

 1. Damaging critical infrastructure such as the power grid and natural resources.
 2. Gaining access to intellectual property such as trade secrets or patents.

+#### Insider Threat

+Insider threats abuse their authorized access to obtain data that may harm an organization.

+Their intentions and motivations can include:

+1. Sabotage
+2. Corruption
+3. Espionage
+4. Unauthorized data access or leaks